7thLucas/full-app-6a2ff-28a9b-4746/_doc/product-overview.md

 ## Scope

 - Web-embedded AI medical chat widget
+- **Healthcare provider / facility finder**: match any patient to affordable, nearby care for their problem
 - Patient-facing Q&A and symptom guidance
 - Escalation recommendations ("seek care if…")